aiplanethub/getting-started-with-deep-learning/module-1-fundamentals-of-deep-learning-and-neural-networks/244-Day 0: Introduction to Deep Learning & its application.md

-## Deep Learning Applications in daily lives
+## Deep Learning Applications in Daily Lives
 ### Social Media
 One of the most common applications of Deep Learning is Automatic Friend Tagging Suggestions in Facebook or any other social media platform.